 A major component of new geoscience information for the area is the co-investment in extensive new data acquisition with Geoscience Australia under the Commonwealth’s Exploring for the Future program designed to investigate the minerals and energy potential beneath the soils of the Barkly Tableland.
 New data acquisition includes gravity, magnetotelluric, reflection and passive seismic, geochemistry and hydrogeochemistry.
 Recently released data and information from the Exploring for the Future program can be found on the Geoscience Australia website.

 A stratigraphic drilling program in the Barkly and Gulf regions through the Program 3 National Drilling Initiative under the MinEx CRC has been designed to test new concepts from data derived from the Exploring for the Future program.
-Drilling is planned to commence in 2020.
+Drilling has been completed.
+Results will released throughout 2021.